terra-money/classic-core/docs/guide/terracli.md

 ```

 {% hint style="warning" %}
-    When you query an account balance with zero tokens, you will get this error: `No account with address <account_terra> was found in the state.` This can also happen if you fund the account before your node has fully synced with the chain.
+When you query an account balance with zero tokens, you will get this error: `No account with address <account_terra> was found in the state`.
+This can also happen if you fund the account before your node has fully synced with the chain.
 These are both normal.
 {% endhint %}

 ### Send Tokens